carolynnharris/Saci_Enviro_d2H/README.md

 - Download and install RStudio for your operating system
 - Download a zip file of this repository and decompress it in a directory of your choosing on your computer
 - Navigate to the directory and open "Saci Enviro R Analysis.Rproj"  to start Rstudio and load this project's files
 - Open the script(s) you would like to run.
-The scripts are numbered in the order they should be executed (e.g, 01, 02, 03, etc).
+The scripts are numbered in the order they should be executed (e.g, 01, 02, 03, etc)
-- Ensure that you have all of the required libraries installed by inspecting the Setup chunks.
+- Ensure that you have all of the required libraries installed by inspecting the Setup chunks

 ## Folders
 - 00_DataInputs: Contains all raw data needed to produce the tables and figures in this paper